evanlow/edaflow/README.md

 - **Column Type Classification**: Simple categorization of DataFrame columns into categorical and numerical types
 - **Data Imputation**: Smart missing value imputation using median for numerical and mode for categorical columns
 - **Numerical Distribution Visualization**: Advanced boxplot analysis with outlier detection and statistical summaries
+- **Outlier Handling**: Automated outlier detection and replacement using IQR, Z-score, and Modified Z-score methods
 - **Data Type Detection**: Smart analysis to flag potential data conversion needs
 - **Styled Output**: Beautiful, color-coded results for Jupyter notebooks and terminals
 - **Easy Integration**: Works seamlessly with pandas, numpy, and other popular libraries